-The schizoid personality rarely feels there is anything wrong with him/her; symptoms are an indifference to social relationships and a limited range of emotional expression.
+People with schizoid personality disorder rarely feel there is anything wrong with them.
+Symptoms include an indifference to social relationships and a limited range of emotional expression.

 Schizoid personality disorder is a pattern of indifference to social relationships, with a limited range of emotional expression and experience.
 The disorder manifests itself by early adulthood through social and emotional detachments that prevent people from having close relationships.
 People with it are able to function in everyday life, but will not develop meaningful relationships with others.
 They are typically loners and may be prone to excessive daydreaming as well as forming attachments to animals.
 They may do well at solitary jobs others would find intolerable.
 There is evidence indicating the disorder may be the start of schizophrenia, or just a very mild form of it.
 People with schizoid personality disorder are in touch with reality unless they develop schizophrenia.